grootan/keycloak-oidc-javascript/README.md

-# Keycloak - Implicit Flow using Plain Javascript
+# Keycloak - Implicit Flow using Javascript

-This repo contains plain javascript example app that demonstrate the OpenId Connect's Implicit flow.
+This repo contains javascript example app that demonstrate the OpenId Connect's Implicit flow.

 ## Instructions